Faster Stochastic Algorithms for Minimax Optimization under Polyak--{\L}ojasiewicz Conditions: Introduction

-Under the one-sided PL condition, we desire to find the stationary point of $g(x)\triangleq \max_{y\in\BR^{d_y}}f(x,y)$, since the saddle point may not exist. \citet{nouiehed2019solving} proposed the Multi-Step GDA that achieves the $\epsilon$-stationary point within $\fO(\kappa_y^2 L \epsilon^{-2} \log(\kappa_y/\epsilon))$ numbers of full gradient iterations.
+Under the one-sided PL condition, we desire to find the stationary point of $g(x)\triangleq \max_{y\in\BR^{d_y}}f(x,y)$, since the saddle point may not exist. \citet{nouiehed2019solving} proposed the Multi-Step GDA that achieves the $\epsilon$-stationary point within $\fO(\kappa_y^2 L \epsilon^{-2} \log(\kappa_y/\epsilon))$ number of full gradient iterations.
 A similar complexity is also proved by AGDA~\cite{yang2020global}.
 Recently, \citet{yang2022faster} proposed the Smoothed-AGDA that improves the upper bound into $\fO(\kappa_y L \epsilon^{-2})$.
 Both the Multi-Step GDA~\cite{nouiehed2019solving} and Smoothed-AGDA~\cite{yang2020catalyst} can be extended to the online setting, where we only assume the existence of an unbiased stochastic gradient with bounded variance.
 But to the best of our knowledge, the formulation (\ref{prob:main}) with finite-sum structure has not been explored by prior works.

 In this paper, we introduce a variance reduced first-order method, called SPIDER-GDA, which constructs the gradient estimator by stochastic recursive gradient~\cite{fang2018spider}, and the iterations are based on simultaneous gradient descent ascent~\cite{lin2020gradient}.
 We prove that SPIDER-GDA could achieve $\epsilon$-optimal solution of the two-sided PL problem of the form (\ref{prob:main}) within $\fO\big((n+ \sqrt{n}\,\kappa_x\kappa_y^2)\log(1/\epsilon)\big)$ SFO calls, which has better dependency on $n$ than SVRG-AGDA~\cite{yang2020global}.
 We also provide an acceleration framework to improve first-order methods for solving ill-conditioned minimax problems under PL conditions.
-The accelerated SPIDER-GDA (AccSPIDER-GDA) could achieve $\epsilon$-optimal solution within $\tilde\fO\big((n+ \sqrt{n}\,\kappa_x\kappa_y)\log^2(1/\epsilon)\big)$ SFO calls\footnote{In this paper, we ues the notation $\tilde \fO(\cdot)$ to hide the logarithmic factors of $\kappa_x,\kappa_y$ but not $1/\epsilon$. } when $\kappa_y \gtrsim \sqrt{n}$, which is the best known SFO upper bound for this problem.
+The accelerated SPIDER-GDA (AccSPIDER-GDA) could achieve $\epsilon$-optimal solution within $\fO\big((n+ \sqrt{n}\,\kappa_x\kappa_y)\log(\kappa_y/\epsilon) \log (1/\epsilon) \big)$ SFO calls when $\kappa_y \gtrsim \sqrt{n}$, which is the best known SFO upper bound for this problem.
 We summarize our main results and compare them with related work in Table~\ref{tbl: two-side-PL}.
 Without loss of generality, we always suppose $\kappa_x \gtrsim \kappa_y$.
 Furthermore, the proposed algorithms also work for minimax problem with one-sided PL condition.
 We present the results for this case in Table~\ref{tbl: one-side-PL}.